datletrung/Fast-Mailer/README.md

 A user on this Linux system will be an email.
 For example, Raspberry Pi has default user is "pi", there will be an email pi@yourdomain.com.
 New email will come into /home/{yourusername}/mailbox/new/ (if you configured your Postfix follow the tutorial above).
 File /mailer/fetch.php will pull out email from this folder.
-Therefore, if your configuration are different from me, you should change this in /mailer/fetch.php
+Therefore, if your configuration are different from mine, you should change this in /mailer/fetch.php

 ## Authors